-- A base royalty is calculated from the price of the product in the US or European market (where prices are assumed to be both affordable and related to the therapeutic benefits of the product), and a standard royalty rate.
-In the testing of the approach, a four percent royalty was used, a rate that approximates the average royalty payments for pharmaceutical products in the US market. - 2.
+- 1. A base royalty is calculated from the price of the product in the United States or European market (where prices are assumed to be both affordable and related to the therapeutic benefits of the product), and a standard royalty rate.
+In the testing of the approach, a 4% royalty was used, a rate that approximates the average royalty payments for pharmaceutical products in the United States market. - 2.
 The base royalty is adjusted for each country, according to the relative capacity to pay.
-The proxy for the relative capacity to pay is either the relative per-capita income, or where there is an unusually high incidence of a disease, the relative national income per person needing treatment.
+The proxy for the relative capacity to pay is either the relative per capita income or, where there is an unusually high incidence of a disease, the relative national income per person needing treatment.

-The result is a royalty that varies directly with the therapeutic benefit of the invention, and a direct measure of affordability.
+The result is a royalty that varies directly with the therapeutic benefit of the invention and a direct measure of affordability.

-6.7 REMUNERATION UNDER 1998/JPO, 2001/UNDP, 2004/CANADA AND 2005/TRM METHODS
+6.7 Remuneration under 1998/JPO, 2001/UNDP, 2005/Canada and 2005/TRM methods

 Table R-4 compares remuneration under the four different royalty methods.
-The comparison is for a single AIDS drug, the fixed dose combination of lopinavir+ritonavir (LPV+RTV), marketed by Abbott as Kaletra.
-The high-income price for LPV+RTV is \$7,766.
-The generic price is difficult to estimate, because there is not yet a large generic market for LPV+RTV, and the 2004 prices for active pharmaceutical ingredients are an order of magnitude higher for LPV+RTV than for a similar product like indinavir, which is widely available as a generic drug.
-For purposes of this analysis, the price of \$500 per year is assumed to be a realistic if generic producers benefit from larger economies of scale.
-The 1998/JPO and the 2001/UNDP methods both establish a percentage royalty, and apply this against the generic competitor's price.
-Assuming a \$500 generic price, and a 4 percent royalty, the remuneration is \$20, regardless of the country.
-The 2004 Canadian method is a sliding scale from 4 to .02 percent, depending upon the rank of the country in the UNDP HDI.
-The remuneration under the Tiered Royalty Method (TRM) is unrelated to the price of the generic product.
-Rather, it is based upon 4 percent of the average high-income price, adjusted upwards or downwards to reflect relative per-capita income, or in cases of epidemics, relative income per patient needing treatment.
-Countries with high incomes or low disease rates pay more than countries with low income or low disease burdens.
-When compared to the 2004/Canadian method, the TRM provides for much greater variation.
-High- or middle-income countries pay considerably more than under the 2001/UNDP, 1998/JPO or 2004 Canadian methods, and countries with high disease burdens pay less than countries with low disease burdens.
+The comparison is for a single AIDS drug, the fixed-dose combination of lopinavir+ritonavir, marketed by Abbott as Kaletra.
+The high-income price for lopinavir+ritonavir is US\$ 7 766.
+The generic price is difficult to estimate, because there is not yet a large generic market for lopinavir+ritonavir and the 2004 prices for active pharmaceutical ingredients are an order of magnitude higher for lopinavir+ritonavir than for a similar product like indinavir, which is widely available as a generic drug.
+For purposes of this analysis, the price of US\$ 500 per year is assumed to be a realistic if generic producers benefit from larger economies of The 1998/JPO and the 2001/UNDP methods both establish a percentage royalty, and apply this against the generic competitor's price.
+Assuming a US\$ 500 generic price, and a 4% royalty, the remuneration is US\$ 20, regardless of the country.
+The 2005/Canadian method is a sliding scale from 4 to 0.02%, depending upon the rank of the country in the UNHDI.
+The remuneration under the TRM is unrelated to the price of the generic product.
+Rather, it is based upon 4% of the average high-income price, adjusted upwards or downwards to reflect relative per capita income or, in cases of epidemics, relative income per patient needing treatment.
+Countries with high incomes or low disease rates pay more than countries with low incomes or low disease burdens.
+When compared to the 2005/Canadian method, the TRM provides for much greater variation.
+High- or middle-income countries pay considerably more than under the 2001/UNDP, 1998/JPO or 2005/Canadian methods, and countries with high disease burdens pay less than countries with low disease burdens.